Buckhill/web-chroot-manager/README.md

 **Options:**

--u [ Primary account username ] (mandatory)
+-u Primary_Account (mandatory)

 -g Generates blueprint

--c Compares current state with the previous blueprint
+-c Compares current state with the previous blueprint.

--f [ blueprint_file ] AFter the -c path another blueprint can be specified, otherwise latest blueprint is used
+After the -c path another blueprint can be specified, otherwise latest blueprint is used

+-f [ blueprint_file ]

 A file exclusion list can be defined within "full_bp_exclusions", which has to be saved into the configuration directory of the primary account.